1994 Michigan UFO event: Assessment by the Mutual UFO Network

-The Mutual UFO Network interviewed dozens of witnesses, but the event remains unexplained.
+By March 20, the Mutual UFO Network spokesperson told press they had received over 100 UFO reports in lower Michigan since the initial sightings on March 8.
+The group interviewed dozens of witnesses, but the event remains unexplained.
 The group claims to have ruled out most earthly explanations, such as a small plane, gas, blimp, weather balloon, satellite, shooting star, military aircraft or debris.